 Mina arched an eyebrow, apparently wondering how much to say.
 “Ever heard of the Hand of God?”

 I did.
 Since the supernatural world caused two world wars in a row, a body uniting the magic users and other aether-connected beings was formed.
 This institution was named the Hand of God.
 The world’s five most powerful aether wielders formed the council, and together, they wove to keep the existence of aether and magic away from the public.
-The Hand of God formulated a principle called the Veil, which has so far succeeded in keeping the existence of magic secret.
+The Hand of God formulated a principle called the Veil, which has so far succeeded in keeping the existence of magic secret from the general public.

 “Good.”
 Mina smiled, happy she didn’t have to do the whole explanation.
 “Luci’s a founding member of the Hand of God.”